anycable/docs.anycable.io/docs/v1/ruby/compatibility.md

 bundle exec rubocop -r 'anycable/rails/compatibility/rubocop' --only AnyCable
 ```

-**NOTE**: You if you have `DisabledByDefault: true` in your RuboCop config, you need to specify all AnyCable cops explicitly:
+**NOTE**: If you have `DisabledByDefault: true` in your RuboCop config, you need to specify all AnyCable cops explicitly:

 ```sh
 bundle exec rubocop -r 'anycable/rails/compatibility/rubocop' \